 Sometimes, sequels aren’t needed.
-They are often used as quick and easy cash grabs, more than anything.
+They are often used as quick, easy cash grabs, more than anything else.
 I can’t fault those involved.
-I used to get frustrated about my favorite films getting unneeded sequels, though not nearly as upset with remakes of my favorite movies.
-I now accept that sequels, remakes, reboots, and prequels will continue to exist as long as the profits are large.
+I used to get frustrated about my favorite films getting unnecessary sequels, though not nearly as upset with remakes of my favorite movies.
+I now accept that sequels, remakes, reboots, and prequels will continue to exist as long as profits remain high.
 But that doesn’t mean the producers, directors, cast, etc., only need to go through the motions, pick up their paycheck, and call it a day before moving on to their next project.
 Gladiator II is a movie that didn’t need to be made and didn’t have the most original story.
 However, despite its lack of need and poor script, it is a captivating film, rich in action sequences, visuals, and sound.
-It’s not a film to seek out, though if you watch it, experiencing it on as large a screen as possible with surround sound is the best way to go.
+It’s not a film to seek out, though if you watch it, the best way to experience it is on as large a screen as possible with surround sound.

 Category Archives: Joseph Quinn